About Unsafe Science

 About Lee Jussim

-I Tweet as The Dark Pirate Jussim, routinely addressing issues of free & open inquiry, good & bad social science, and, occasionally, getting into arguments with my colleagues.
+I Tweet as The Dark Fiddling Pirate Jussim, routinely addressing issues of free & open inquiry, good & bad social science, and, occasionally, getting into arguments with my colleagues.
 The moniker comes from having been suspended from Twitter for a few days for having tweeted this Bitmoji (high tech emoji) of myself as a pirate:

 Truth, Social Science, Social Justice, Bullshit, and Open Inquiry